Friday, December 31, 2010

 f.)
 Samadhana - concentration or one-pointedness of mind

-For those who are in search for liberation or emancipation or self-realization, and is disgusted with the fleeting names and forms that are subject to impermanence and is tired of the bondage of ignorance or impurities, cause and effect, birth and death, then the practice of dispassion or non-attachment is a must.
+For those who are in search for liberation or emancipation or self-realization, and is disgusted with the fleeting names and forms that are subject to impermanence and is tired of the bondage of ignorance and impurities, cause and effect, birth and death, then the practice of dispassion or non-attachment is a must.

 Without dispassion or non-attachment, liberation is impossible.